B-IT-Projects-GmbH/vuepress-plugin-umami/README.md

 ![Umami Settings](./settings.png)

-*Please note:* The URL in the configuration shouldn't include `/umami.js`.
+*Please note:* The URL in the configuration should include the full URL with tracker name.

 For more details on how to work with VuePress plugins check the [official docs](https://vuepress.vuejs.org/plugin/using-a-plugin.html).